2016 Fact Sheet

 The VPP is a two-week fellowship for professors of advertising, marketing, communications and the liberal arts.
-In 2014, 15 professors were hosted by advertising agencies in Chicago, Los Angeles and New York City.
+In 2015, 13 professors were hosted by advertising agencies in Atlanta, Chicago, Dallas and New York City.
 Whether a professor is placed with an agency, a marketing or media company depends upon his/her area of expertise.
 The number of placements in the VPP depends upon the number of companies willing to host a professor.
 Preference is given to professors with little or no industry experience and to those who have not already participated in the program.
 Professors who are placed should know that programs will differ – no two programs will be alike.
 Note: The VPP is currently only offered to professors teaching in the United States.

 To expose professors to the day-to-day operations of an advertising agency, marketing or media company; and to provide a forum for the exchange of ideas between academia and industry.
 The VPP gives professors a greater understanding of and appreciation for the industry while host companies have an opportunity to develop closer ties to academia.

-An orientation is followed by individual fellowships.
-While at the host company, each professor offers a Lunchtime Talk on his/her area of expertise and how it relates to advertising.
+1) An orientation 2) Individual fellowships and 3) a Lunchtime Talk on his/her area of expertise and how it relates to advertising.
 Talks will be delivered in a TED Talk format – 20 minutes maximum, should include advertising and be concise.
-Note: With the professor’s permission, the talk may be videotaped for streaming on www.aef.com.
+Note: With the professor’s permission, the Talk may be videotaped for streaming on www.aef.com.